deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/result_edc_vc.md

 - The test is executed in an Ubuntu environment using IntelliJ.

 #### Tested Quality Metric and Method
-The test quality is based on the metric defined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
-For the current phase (Phase 1), the test focuses on the Functional Suitability quality metric.
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

-#### Comparative Criteria
-[TODO] Describe the comparative criteria used for the test/assessment.
-If possible, align with the criteria used for the same test in other stack(s).

 #### Expected Output
 The test aims to assess whether the data sharing protocol is compatible with channel encryption (e.g., TLS) and whether connector authentication has occurred solely for the purpose of data sharing negotiation.